stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.layout/revisionoptions/get_showinballoons/_index.md

 ## RevisionOptions.get_ShowInBalloons method

 Allows to specify whether the revisions are rendered in the balloons.
-Default value is None.
+Default value is **None**.